JuliaEarth/ExtremeStats.jl/README.md

 For the block maxima model, the values `xs` need to represent a measurement over time, whereas the peak over threshold model does not assume any ordering in the data.
-Both models are lazy, and the maxima values are only returned via a call to `collect`.
+Both models are lazy, and the maxima are only returned via a `collect` call.

 ### Plotting